 Use a tripod for this challenge too as your hands will be busy moving the light around.
 So set up the camera on a tripod and use a remote trigger or the 2-second timer to fire it.

-Now it's time to experiment and play with light.
-Get your flash or whatever you're using as a light source and start by standing beside the camera and aiming the light directly at the subject.
-Set your exposure, it may need to be a bit long (that's why you're using a tripod, but that's okay.
-Then take your first shot.
+Now it’s time to experiment and play with light painting.
+Get your flash or whatever you’re using as a light source and start by standing beside the camera and aiming the light directly at the subject.

-HINT: If you shoot in the monochrome picture style or mode (check your camera's settings) you will have an easier time seeing the light and the shadows.
-So I've converted my images to black and white to demonstrate as well.
+HINT: If you shoot in the monochrome picture style or mode (check your camera’s settings) you will have an easier time seeing the light and the shadows.
+So I’ve converted my images to black and white to demonstrate that for you as well.

 Try using the light both directly (hard light) and bounced or indirectly (soft light) and see what it does.
-Move it up higher, and bring it down low.
+Move the light up higher, and bring it down low.
 Put the light behind the subject aiming back towards the camera.
 Experiment and observe, taking images of each as you go.